Properly fund Connecticut’s Independent Living Centers

 - Administrative 34%

-- Between October 2022 and September 2023, the five Centers’ service areas broke down as follows.
+- The five Centers’ service areas broke down as follows.
 Out of 169 municipalities in Connecticut:

 - 20 municipalities – no consumers received services;